 Broadwater Parklands events happening this month!

-Download the calendar of events to find out more about the free community activities on offer this April:
+Download the calendar of events to find out more about the free community activities on offer during January 2022:

 For more information on Broadwater Parklands, visit City of Gold Coast Parklands Now.

 The Southport Broadwater Parklands is a large community park located in Southport.
-Broadwater Parklands is designed for large community gatherings and families alike.
+Broadwater Parklands is designed for large community gatherings and families.
 The park has many different areas for children and barbecue areas for families.

 The Southport Broadwater Parklands is situated parallel to the Gold Coast Highway and opposite Australia Fair Shopping Centre.
 The park has several onsite car parks for visitors and on-street parking is also available along the Gold Coat Highway.
 Both on-street parking and onsite parking are managed by the City of Gold Coast and require a fee to park at.